i2p/i2p.www/i2p2www/spec/ssu2.rst

 Hole punch may be retransmitted, as in SSU 1.

+Unlike I2NP messages, the Relay messages do not have unique identifiers, so duplicates must be detected by the relay state machine, using the nonce.
+Implementations may also need to maintain a cache of recently-used nonces, so that received duplicates may be detected even after the state machine for that nonce has completed.

 IPv4/v6
 ----------
 All features of SSU 1 relay are supported, including those documented in